graphql-perl/GraphQL-Plugin-Convert-OpenAPI/README.md

 method.
 It takes arguments:

 - a hash-ref mapping from a GraphQL type-name to another hash-ref with information about that type.
+There are addition pseudo-types with stored information, named eg `TypeName.fieldName`, for the obvious purpose.
+The use of `.` avoids clashing with real types.
+This will only have information about input types.

     Valid keys:

     - is\_hashpair

         True value if that type needs transforming from a hash into pairs.